😩 Struggling to sleep? ShutEye® might be the answer! 👍

 Reading time

-8 min
+10 min

-There are many answers to this question.
-It depends on the environment where the fan is used and for what purpose.
 If you just want some little cool wind blowing on you from time to time, so fan can be a good choice.
-There is also can be a situation when your partner sleeps hotter than you, so fan placed on one of the sides, can help one and not disturb another one.
-In case if you enjoy the gentle whirring, humming sound it makes, you might be a lover of a White Noise.
-White Noise in general can block a lot of background noises, so fans are an effective and inexpensive way to dull those disturbing sounds.
+There is also can be a situation when your partner sleeps hotter than you, so having a fan placed on one of the sides, can help one and not disturb the other.

 dog sleeping with a fan

-2. Dry your eyes and mouths
+2. Dries out your eyes and mouth

 sleeping with a fan brings dry air

-3. Dry out your nasal passages
+3. Dries out your nasal passages

 1. ShutEye

-iPhone or iPad, charger and turn on what you need, these 3 simple steps to give you the best experience you’ve ever had during a good night sleep!
-ShutEye® is not just an app, it is quintessence of a good sleep!
+ShutEye® is one of the best alternatives to sleeping with a fan. iPhone or iPad, charger and turn on what you need, these 3 simple steps to give you the best experience you’ve ever had during a good night sleep!
+ShutEye® is not just an app, it is the quintessence of a good sleep!

 Features: